ScienceStudentSuccessCentre/SSSC-iOS-App/README.md

 # <!-- omit in toc --> Carleton Science Student Success Centre - iOS App

 This is the iOS app for the Carleton University Science Student Success Centre.
+You can find the SSSC Server code [here](https://github.com/ScienceStudentSuccessCentre/SSSC-Server).

 - [Setting up the workspace](#setting-up-the-workspace)
 - [Brief overview of the internal workings](#brief-overview-of-the-internal-workings)